frankdean/trip-server/README.md

 3. Run the following command in the route of the cloned repository:

 		$ docker-compose up -d

 4. Navigate to <http://localhost:8080/app> with a web-browser.
 The application runs with a small amount of test data.

-5. To find some test credentials, clone the `trip-web-client` source code
+5. Login using one of the following users and credentials:

-	$ git clone git://www.fdsd.co.uk/trip-web-client.git
+		user@trip.test  rasHuthlutcew7

-6. Credentials for some test users are stored in `./trip-web-client/test/environment.js`
+		admin@trip.test 7TwilfOrucFeug

-7. Click `Help` in the Trip Web Client menu for the online user documentation.
+6. Click `Help` in the Trip Web Client menu for the online user documentation.

 The [Docker][] container can be stopped with: